 Although sublease agreements are beneficial, they can sometimes cause problems if the wrong person signs them.
 As such, you should ensure that anyone signing a sublease agreement meets the same qualifications as your original tenant.

-How to Complete a Texas Sublease Agreement
+What to Include in a Texas Sublease Agreement

 The Texas Property Code does not spell out any specific requirement for subleases aside from requiring tenants to obtain permission first.
 However, to protect your best interests and ensure compliance with other areas of the Texas Property Code, you should include the following information.